AaltoSciComp/linux-shell/content/the-shell.rst

 ---------------------------------

 Set yourself up with a BASH shell.
 Connect to a server or open on your own computer.
-Examples and demos given during the lecture are done on Triton, though should work on all other Linux installations.
+Examples and demos given during the lecture are done on a native Linux BASH on either Ubuntu or CentOS, though should work on all other Linux installations and Git BASH on Windows.

-- Linux and Mac users: just open a terminal window.
-If you wish you can login to Triton or any other `Aalto Linux server <https://scicomp.aalto.fi/aalto/remoteaccess.html>`__.
+- Linux and Mac users: just open a terminal window

+    - Ubuntu users hint: Ctrl + Alt +t

+- Windows users:

+    - Git BASH [#gitbash]_
-- Windows users: install PuTTY [#putty]_ then *SSH* to any interactive server at Aalto or your department.
+    - install PuTTY [#putty]_ then *SSH* to any Linux machine.
+For aalto users [#aaltolinuxservers]_.
+    - (optional) VDI if such service available
+    - (optional) Windows Subsystem for Linux (WSL 2)

 About the Linux Shell